andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 let map: ('a => ('b => ('a, 'b)), t('a)) => t('b => ('a, 'b));
 ```

+If it's not clear, I'm just trying to demonstrate what happens when you map a
+function of more than one argument over a functor whose type matches the type
+of the first argument of our function - you end up with a **function inside
+your functor context.**  And this function has one fewer argument than what
+you started with.

 Let's try mapping `makeTuple2` over our `fa`, which is a `t('a)`:

 ```ocaml